The Champeen

-The Champeen is the seventh Our Gang short subject comedy released.
+The Champeen is the seventh Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Plot

 After getting caught for stealing apples, Sammy starts to promote boxing matches to pay back the grocer.

 Mickey and Jack challenge each other in a match, with each hoping to gain the affection of Mary Kornman.